doekia/jekyll/wedding/travel.md

 * [Club Quarters](http://bit.ly/1xaUn0f), $160/night special right now.
 Located at Michigan &amp; Wacker in [Streeterville](http://www.thechicagoneighborhoods.com/Streeterville), next to Magnificent Mile and River North neighborhoods.
 Interesting places to walk around, shop, eat, explore.
 Right on the Chicago river!

 * [River Hotel](http://bit.ly/1xaUucg), $160/night special right now.
 Same location as Club Quarters.
+And the same address.
+Same hotel???

 * [Holiday Inn, Niles](http://bit.ly/1xaRJrr)
 $150/night by I-94.
 Listed here for those driving from nearby states.
 Upside: free parking.
 Downside: not close to anything, and the only way to get anywhere is to drive, which you really don't want to do.